 How Long Does Aviation SMS Implementation Take?

-Creating the 4 Phases of aviation SMS implementation is one of the great contributions that ICAO has made to the quality development of safety management systems.
-The 4 Phases of implementation provide a framework and road map service providers can follow to build a high-functioning safety program.
+The 4 Phases of implementation provide a framework and road map service providers can follow to build a high-functioning safety program that meets regulatory SMS requirements.

 A basic description of each of the Phases of SMS implementation are:

-- Phase 1, which involves getting a high-level view of the current state of safety in the organization;
+- Phase 1, Getting a high-level view of the current state of safety in the organization;

-- Phase 2, which involves defining, clarifying, and documenting many of the elements in Phase 1;
+- Phase 2, Defining, clarifying, and documenting many of the elements in Phase 1;

-- Phase 4, which involves carrying out the use of many resources in Phase 3.
+- Phase 4, Carrying out the use and monitoring of resources implemented in Phase 3.

 Following this framework keeps SMS implementation manageable.
 Without a structured plan, such as this, implementation of the SMS is: